Warren Zeiders: 2021–2022: Acoustic Covers and 717 Tapes the Album

-2023–2025: Pretty Little Poison and Relapse, Lies, & Betrayal
+2023–2025: Pretty Little Poison and Relapse, Lies, and Betrayal

 "Pretty Little Poison" was released as Zeiders' country radio debut single on July 10, 2023, and became his first number one hit in February 2024.
 His third studio album of the same name was released on August 10, 2023.
 On November 17, 2023, he released "Sin So Sweet" as a single to be included on the deluxe edition of Pretty Little Poison.
 "Heartbreaker", the second single from the deluxe edition of Pretty Little Poison, was released on February 2, 2024.
 It peaked at 41 on the U.S. Country Songs Billboard chart.
 Pretty Little Poison (Deluxe Edition) was released two weeks later on February 16.
 2024.

 In May 2024, Zeiders released "Betrayal", the first promotional single from his fourth studio album.
 An a cappella version and an instrumental version were included with the release.
 On June 7, 2024, he released "Relapse", along with an a cappella and instrumental version, as the lead single from his upcoming fourth studio album.
 In July 2024, Zeiders announced his fourth studio album, Relapse, which was released on August 23, 2024.
 Zeiders was invited to record a song for Twisters: The Album, and his song "The Cards I've Been Dealt" was released on July 19, 2024.
 Two more promotional singles, "Addictions" and "Intoxicated", were released from Relapse, prior to the album's release.

 In October 2024, Zeiders released "You for a Reason" as his first release since Relapse.
 On January 10, 2025, he released "Can a Heart Take" alongside his announcement of the deluxe version of Relapse entitled, Relapse, Lies, & Betrayal.
 A double album, it was released on March 14, 2025.
 On February 21, 2025, he released the third promotional single from the deluxe edition, "Without You".

-2025–present: Upcoming fifth studio album
+2025–present: No Brakes and Live from the 717

 On September 2, 2025, Zeiders announced the song "Only Bible".
 It was released on September 12, 2025.
+On October 31, 2025, Zeiders released a cover of "How Great Thou Art".
+Zeiders released his first live album Live from the 717 on January 30, 2026.
+On February 27, 2026, Zeiders released the song "Born to Be Yours".

+On July 17, 2026, Zeiders announced his fifth album No Brakes and released the title track.
+The album was released on September 25, 2026.